oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/accessing-the-domain/istio/istio.md

   and has been tested with single and multicluster Istio installations from 1.10 up to 1.13.2.

-* This operator version 4.0 is incompatible with Red Hat OpenShift version 4.11.x and above.
+* This operator version 4.0 is only compatible with Red Hat OpenShift version 4.11.x and above.

 * You cannot set up a NodePort using `domain.spec.adminServer.adminService.channels` with a `channelName` of `default`, `default-secure`, and `default-admin`.